 A 10-year breast cancer survivor, Nadia E. Miller’s workshops, lectures, and keynote addresses provide pragmatic steps that people can take to change and enhance their own lives and the lives of others.
 In 2008, Miller, with the facilitation and coordination of her brother John M. Miller, founded Pink-4-Ever Inc. in order to ensure that the minority community, especially women, would receive comprehensive information, support, and resources regarding breast cancer health and prevention.

-Miller has been Chairperson of the Circle of Promise Committee; and is a member of the National Coalition of Negro Women Indianapolis Chapter, and the first African American Honorary Race Survivor for the local Susan G. Komen Indianapolis Affiliate.
-Most recently she was awarded 2016 Black History Maker of Today by McDonald's, which acknowledges her as an influential role model in the Central Indiana community.
-Miller earned a degree in Business in 2009 from Indiana Wesleyan University.
+Nadia E. Miller continues to use her gifts to serve organizations and groups whose missions are aligned with hers.
+She has served as the Chairperson of the Circle of Promise Committee; she is a member of the National Coalition of Negro Women Indianapolis Chapter; and she is the first African American Honorary Race Survivor for the local Susan G. Komen Indianapolis Affiliate.
+Most recently, she was awarded the 2016 Black History Maker of Today by McDonald's.
+This award recognizes the totality of her work as an influential role model in the Central Indiana community.
 Leading by example, Nadia Miller continues to make a difference and lives by the Pink-4-Ever Inc. slogan: "It's Ok To Talk About It."

 "Life After Breast Cancer", was debuted in a book she co-authored titled How to Survive When Your Ship is Sinking.